vshn/puppet-in-docker/README.md

 Most of the scripts implement a simple "wait" logic to wait until services they depend on are started and accessible.

-For customizing the entrypoint scripts, there is an `ONBUILD COPY` configured.
-That means for customizing them create your own Dockerfile, add a directory `docker-entrypoint.d/*` to the same directory as the Dockerfile, put `FROM thisdockerimage` inside the Dockerfile and the scripts under `docker-entrypoint.d/*`, they will be copied automatically into the new image during the build process.

 ### Dockerfile

 In the build process, the source `Dockerfile` file is added to `/` inside the image,